ParallelMaths/parallel/pages/9-28-sphere-packing.md

 ## 5. Table tennis puzzle

 ::: problem id=5_1 marks=2
-__5.1.__ 32 students enter a knockout competition.
+__5.1.__ 32 students enter a knockout competition, where the loser of each match is immediately eliminated.
 How many matches will be played in order to find a champion?

 <input type="number" solution="31"/>

 ---

 There are two ways (at least) to approach this problem.
-The long way is to work out there are 16 matches in the first round, then 8 matches in the second round, then 4 maths, 2 matches and the final match, which is 31 matches in total (16 + 8 + 4 + 2 + 1 = 31).
+The long way is to work out that there are 16 matches in the first round, then 8 matches in the second round, then 4 matches, 2 matches and the final match, which is 31 matches in total (16 + 8 + 4 + 2 + 1 = 31).

 The quick way is to remember that everyone will lose one match, except the champion.
 This means we have 31 matches, which is (32 – 1) matches.
 :::